ibm-cloud-docs/discovery/getting-started.md

     {: pre}

     The API returns information such as your collection ID, collection status, and how much storage your collection is using.
-1. Check the collection status periodically until you see a status of `online`.
+1. Check the collection status periodically until you see a status of `active`.
     - Issue a call to the `GET /v1/environments/{environment_id}/collections/{collection_id}` method to retrieve the status of your collection.
 Again, replace `{username}`, `{password}`, `{environment_id}` and `{configuration_id}` with your information:

     ```bash